MrTWrecks0208/ReleaseKit/README.md

 ReleaseKit generates Release Notes for Apple Shortcuts

-ReleaseKit is made up of multiple of shortcuts which together aim to simplify and improve the shortcuts release process for shortcut developers and also create a more robust, feature-rich experience for end users.
+ReleaseKit is made up of multiple shortcuts which together aim to simplify and improve the shortcuts release process for shortcut developers and also create a more robust, feature-rich experience for end users.

 ### [miCloud](https://github.com/MrTWrecks0208/ReleaseKit/miCloud) &#9729;